 What is KRA and KPI?
 What’s the difference between them?

 Performance management can get complicated.
-A list of things needs to be kept in mind while reviewing an employee’s performance and providing feedback.
-For this reason, KRAs and KPIs are designed for every employee to measure their performance in a mannerly form.
-Here’s what you need to know about what is KRA and KPI and how to write KRAs and KPIs along with their example and Benefits.
+The listed of things needs to be kept in mind while reviewing an employee’s performance and providing feedback.
+For this reason, KRAs and KPIs are designed for every employee to measure their performance formally.
+Here’s what you need to know about what KRA and KPI are and how to write KRAs and KPIs, along with their example and Benefits.

 What is KRA?

-KRA, or Key Responsibility Areas, are based on the job description of a person and are used when assigning tasks that they are expected to perform.
+Key Responsibility Areas are based on the job description of a person and are used when assigning tasks that they are expected to perform.
 Employees are solely responsible for the specific KRAs assigned to them.
 KRAs are a larger goal.
 For example, as a content writer, your KRA would be to produce content that performs and ranks well.

-KPIs, or Key Performance Indicators, are a subset of KRAs.
-This would mean that a person’s performance would be measured based on the results shown.
+Key Performance Indicators are a subset of KRAs.
+We would measure a person’s performance based on the results they achieve.
 KPIs can be exactly measured.
 Following up on the previous example, a content writer’s KPI would be when a particular feature or article about their company ranks in the top 3 search results.
 If you offer coworking spaces, your KPI would be your space showing up in the top 3 results for something like coworking spaces in Mumbai.

 How to write KRAs?